Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 \subsection{Triquark-antitriquark}

 \

-As mentioned earlier, baryonium states are not necessarily consist of two color-singlet baryons, they may also arise from two color non-singlet clusters, i.e., within a triquark-antiquark picture.
+As mentioned earlier, baryonium states do not necessarily consist of two color-singlet baryons, they may also arise from two color non-singlet clusters, i.e., within a triquark-antitriquark picture.
 In the diquark picture, a triquark ($q_1 q_2 \bar{q}_3$) is viewed as a bound state composed of one diquark ($q_1 q_2$) and an antiquark ($\bar{q}_3$).
 The diquark is composed of two quarks, where the color decomposition is:

 Note that, due to the stronger QCD attraction in the antisymmetric configuration $\bar{3}_c$, the physically more relevant diquark structure is typically taken to be in the color antitriplet.
 In this review, however, we consider both the $\bar{3}_c$ and $6_c$ configurations.
 Accordingly, the color structure of the triquark is given by: